welshea/git_commit_timestamps/README.md

 line), and the timestamp to be recorded (if commit dates are altered in the future, we'll still have a record of the intended timestamp).
 Semicolons are inserted between the user message, operation message, and timestamp message, to improve readability in the project web interface.
+To preserve new line formatting, the message is piped to git using:
+'echo -e -n "message to commit" | git commit -F - "file to commit"'.

 Generally, the timestamp message will simply be the timestamp of the local file.
 If the commit date was NOT back-dated (the local timestamp was older